Updated for 2026.

 The Evolution of Clear Aligners in 2026

-The landscape of adult orthodontics has changed dramatically.
+Adult orthodontics looks different than it did ten years ago.
 According to the American Association of Orthodontists, clear aligner use has grown over 400% in the last decade.
 Just a decade ago, complex bite corrections and severe crowding could only be addressed with traditional metal braces.
 Today, advanced 3D planning software and the strategic use of small tooth-colored bumps called "attachments" allow us to treat highly complex cases with clear aligners.

-It is worth noting that the clear aligner landscape now includes dozens of brands, from professional systems like Spark and Invisalign to direct-to-consumer options like Byte and SmileDirectClub (which filed for bankruptcy in 2023).
+The clear aligner market now includes dozens of brands, from professional systems like Spark and Invisalign to direct-to-consumer options like Byte and SmileDirectClub (which filed for bankruptcy in 2023).
 The critical difference between professional and DTC aligners is doctor supervision.
 A 2022 report from the American Association of Orthodontists documented complications including bite problems, root resorption, and TMJ pain in patients who used unsupervised mail-order aligners.
 At Innova Smiles, Dr. Fatima monitors every stage of treatment with in-person appointments and digital tracking.

 Material Differences: TruGEN vs. SmartTrack